 Specifically, training can be used to open further career opportunities to the trainees.
 Opportunities that may become available for them in the medium-term and that would represent an interesting career development within the company, showing also a strong strategic link to talent retention.

 Additional advantages of providing training are of course added efficiency and productivity + competitiveness for the unit or the whole organization, resilience as well, if your focus is organizational improvisation.

 Training in practice

-Training is carried out in groups like in our team development workshops and is usually provided by external trainers or consultants.
+Training is carried out in groups like in my open trainings and is usually provided by external trainers or consultants.
 There are some important differences on the requirements for the trainer depending on the focus.

 The requirements for a hard skills trainer are expertise in the specific professional field and a sufficiently large practical experience in said field.
 In this case, training needs to be able to not only pass on the theory and practice of a new skill, but also to bring in his or her own experience in terms of tips and tricks to speed up learning and minimize the risk of mistakes.